timferrin15/AMATH-482/README.md

 3) Principal Component Analysis: A Picture Paints a Thousand Data Points
 4) Music Classification: I Walk the Line(ar Discriminant Analysis)
 5) Neural Networks: Cast Your Net Wide

-*No data files are included, due to the size/copyright issues associate with posting such data